 What is economics?

 Economics affects each and everyone one of us, regardless of where we live or what we do.
 At Nottingham, economists study a wide range of issues, including economic development, international trade, public policy, the environment, macroeconomics and behavioural economics.

 The school also has research specialisms in globalisation, economic development, political economy, finance, credit and macroeconomics, and hosts Europe's largest group of researchers in experimental and behavioural economics.

 How will I study?

 The growth of economic awareness has increased the demand for economics graduates.
 At Nottingham you will acquire a range of economic and transferable skills, enabling you to enter careers such as those in government, international agencies, private sector organisations and education.
-Employers rate our degrees highly and companies that have recently recruited our graduates include the Bank of England, Barclays Capital, Deloitte, Ernst & Young, Goldman Sachs, the Government Economic Service, the International Monetary Fund and PwC.
+Most of our graduates go into finance, banking, business consultancy and accountancy.

-We work actively with the University's Careers and Employability Service to help you develop skills for future employment.
+We work with the University's Careers and Employability Service to help you develop skills for future employment.
 We also run a programme of employability skills sessions and employer and graduate presentations.
 Starting salaries are among the highest in the University.